 The district works diligently to maintain compliance with federal and state law governing asbestos in school buildings.
 A copy of the district's asbestos management plan is available in the central administrative office.
-If you have any questions or would like to examine the district's plan in more detail, please contact Cody Hodges, the district's designated asbestos coordinator, at 325-893-3225.
+If you have any questions or would like to examine the district's plan in more detail, please contact -the district's designated asbestos coordinator: